awidegreen/clecta/README.md

 [![Build Status](https://travis-ci.org/awidegreen/clecta.svg?branch=master)](https://travis-ci.org/awidegreen/clecta)

 This is yet another port of [garybernhardt/selecta](https://github.com/garybernhardt/selecta) in C++ using Ncurses for the terminal window.
-UTF-8 is support.
+UTF-8 is supported.

 ### Some features
 * highlight matching string in match list